A05annex/SwervePathPlanning/README.md

 ### Initial Path Creation

-When the path planner is started is shows, by default, the full 2022 field boundary with no field elements (see <a href="#Field-Description">Field Description</a> for loading a specific field and elements); and will use a default robot chassis that is 0.9m long and 0.5m wide; and 1.1m long amd 0.7m long with bumpers (see <a href="#Robot-Description">Robot Description</a> for loading
+When the path planner is started it shows, by default, the full 2022 field boundary with no field elements (see <a href="#Field-Description">Field Description</a> for loading a specific field and elements); and will use a default robot chassis that is 0.9m long and 0.5m wide; and 1.1m long amd 0.7m long with bumpers (see <a href="#Robot-Description">Robot Description</a> for loading